GasStationTV/gstv-invenco-integration/updates/media/media.md

 ### Error Handling
 #### Media Error Handling
-1. Send a notification message to GSTV alerting that an error has occured.
+1. Send a notification message to GSTV alerting that an error has occurred.
 1. Playback does not stop.
 1. The affected file is skipped during playback.
 1. GSTV sends another notification update message.